camilne/cardigan/README.md

 ## Getting started

-If you wish to contribute to the repo, then view the [contributing guide](contrib-guide).
+If you wish to contribute to the repo, then view the [contributing guide][contrib-guide].
 Otherwise, you can clone the repo with `git clone https://github.com/camilne/cardigan.git`.
 Then, checkout how to [build](#building) the library and run [tests](#testing).